Mr. Louthian and the Louthian Law Firm provided me with excellent legal services regarding a legal issue with a major corporation.Errick Bethel Sr.

 What’s a dram shop?
 You may be scratching your head over this phrase.
 An old term, it comes from the 18th century, when English establishments sold gin by the spoonful, or “dram.”
-Therefore, “dram shop laws” establish the liability of those who sell alcohol to visibly inebriated patrons, when those patrons go on to cause injury or death to third parties.
+Therefore, “dram shop laws” establish the liability of those who sell alcohol to visibly inebriated patrons, when those patrons go on to cause injury or death to third parties, such as in a car accident.
 Such laws allow DUI victims or their families to sue bar owners (or owners of other establishments that serve alcohol) for monetary damages.

 You may have heard of cases where people who were serving, but not selling, alcohol at a private gathering were sued for a drunk driving accident caused by a guest at the gathering.
 Cases such as these are covered under “social host liability laws,” and this topic would need to be addressed in a separate article.
 Often these laws and cases concentrate on the serving of alcohol to minors in a social setting.